What Can Cause Hot Flashes other than Menopause?

 Can You Treat Hot Flashes?

 According to the cause, it varies.
 Depending on the cause of your hot flashes, your doctor may be able to suggest a new or different kind of treatment that will reduce or cure them.
 You might be able to adjust your situation slightly.
-Change a few daily habits if lifestyle factors are causing them.
+Change a few daily habits if lifestyle factors that could be causing them.
+Try tracking your symptoms and see if you have any lasting results.

 Taking estrogen can relieve hot flashes discomfort, but this hormone carries some risks as well.
 A woman who begins estrogen therapy within ten years after her last period or before 60 can experience greater benefits than risks if estrogen is appropriate for her.

 Heat flashes can be reduced by estrogen.
 After having a hysterectomy, most women can take estrogen alone.
-Progesterone and estrogen can protect your uterus from endometrial cancer if you still have one.
+Progesterone and estrogen can protect your uterus (if you still have one) from endometrial cancer.

 - Venlafaxine (Effexor XR)